 for any $p$, $p+h$ in the ball $B^X_R(p^\dagger)$. \end{proof}

-It is worth remarking that the constraint assumption in \eqref{tcc-partial-extra-info}, which requires knowledge of the exact solution on the boundary, is an essential component to the proof of Theorem \ref{theo:tcc-restrict}; relaxing this condition poses an interesting question for future research.
+The boundary data assumption in \eqref{tcc-partial-extra-info}, requiring knowledge of the exact state at $\partial I'$, is important for the proof of Theorem \ref{theo:tcc-restrict}.
+Relaxing this condition presents an interesting question for future research.
 With this theoretical discussion concluded, we now turn to the numerical experiments.